mattwach/light_bulb_changer/README.md

 I spent way more time on this than the ladder would have taken.
 Then again, it was quite a bit of fun and now I have a useful tool on-hand ready to square off against the next light bulb challenge.
-Lucky for you, you can build one of these things in a fraction of the time it took me because all of the design, modeling, and testing steps are done and you can just use them.
+Lucky for you, all of the design, modeling, and testing steps are done so you can build one in a fraction of the time.
 Heck, I even include a walkthrough below.

 Of course if you want extra challenge, feel free to mod up the design below to match your favorite parts and techniques.
 Have it play inspirational music, add